Gallery

 There are no rows in this table

 There are many courses out there already that cover product theory.
 My focus is on providing hands-on experience and opportunities to practice your skills because I believe that is the most important thing you can do to get a job in product.
-I cover this topic in more detail in Section 2, but if you're interested in either practicing your skills or getting a real-world project, sign up for our skill building community:
+I cover this topic in more detail in Section 2, but if you're interested in either practicing your skills or getting a real-world project, sign up for our skill building courses:

 D. Speaking the language of product managers